Naturalis Biodiversity Center

 Provenance research

-The archival and image collection of Naturalis consists of the merged collections of the Zoological Museum Amsterdam, the Nationaal Herbarium Nederland, the Herbarium Vadense (Wageningen) and the herbarium of Utrecht University.
-Also included in the Naturalis collection are the geological collections of the former Rijksmuseum van Geologie en Mineralogie, and the university collections of Amsterdam and Delft.
-Archives and other additional collection- and research-related data are available through the Naturalis archives website.
-On the overview page all archives are conveniently arranged.
+The archival and image collection of Naturalis comprises the merged collections of the Zoological Museum Amsterdam, the Nationaal Herbarium Nederland, the Herbarium Vadense (Wageningen) and the herbarium of Utrecht University.
+The Naturalis collection also includes the geological collections of the former Rijksmuseum van Geologie en Mineralogie, and collections of Amsterdam and Delft universities.
+Archives and other supplementary collection and research-related data are available through the Naturalis archives website.
+The overview page provides a handy display of all archives.
 The Naturalis archives contain valuable material such as manuscripts, drawings and notes that paint a clear picture of the (colonial) past.
-For example, the notebooks in the archive of Korthals contain drawings of Indonesian panoramas and houses, locals and plants.
+For example, the notebooks in the archive of Korthals contain drawings of the former Dutch East Indies showing panoramas and houses, local residents and plants.

-The museum collection and library are both browsable through their own websites.
-In addition, the physical library is now publicly accessible in the museum.
-There is a separate repository on which many (historical) scientific publications can be found.
+The museum collection and library are both browsable via their own websites.
+In addition, the physical library is now publicly accessible at the museum.
+There is also a separate repository where many (historical) scientific publications are available.
 Several books from the Naturalis collection are also available through the international digital platform Biodiversity Heritage Library.

 Resources